 Arrowhead is a development stage nanotechnology holding company that seeks to create stockholder value through the creation and operation of nanotechnology companies.
-Arrowhead currently owns two majority-owned subsidiaries, Unidym, Inc. ("Unidym") and Calando Pharmaceuticals, Inc. ("Calando"), two wholly-owned subsidiaries, Tego BioSciences Corporation ("Tego") and Agonn Systems, Inc. ("Agonn") and has minority investments in two early-stage nanotechnology companies, Nanotope, Inc. and Leonardo Biosystems, Inc. ("LBS").
-Arrowhead's mission is to build value through the identification, development and commercialization of nanotechnology-related products and applications.
+Arrowhead currently owns two majority-owned operating subsidiaries, Unidym, Inc. ("Unidym") and Calando Pharmaceuticals, Inc. ("Calando") and has minority investments in two early-stage nanotechnology companies, Nanotope, Inc. and Leonardo Biosystems, Inc. Arrowhead's mission is to build value through the identification, development and commercialization of nanotechnology-related products and applications.
 Arrowhead is active in the operation of its subsidiaries, providing key management to the subsidiaries.
-The Company is currently focused primarily on its lead subsidiary, Unidym, which anticipates initial sales of its transparent conductive materials into commercial markets in the near term.
-Arrowhead expects to allocate relatively little current capital to its other subsidiaries while maintaining the opportunity to obtain value from their technologies.
-The Company's three other majority-owned subsidiaries have shifted from operating activities to licensing/partnering models.
-The two minority holdings are separately financed.
-Unidym's products are intended to replace a key material used in touch panels, LCD displays, and thin-film solar cells.
+The Company is currently focused primarily on its two lead subsidiaries, Unidym, a leader in the use of carbon nanotubes for electronic applications and Calando, a clinical-stage siRNA delivery company.
 Arrowhead's business plan includes adding to its portfolio through selective acquisition and formation of new companies, as capital resources allow.